-Opting for the surgery was the biggest mistake of my life — an experience I wouldn’t wish upon anyone.
-But when you’re young, desperate and confused about what excessive sweating actually is, you just don’t question a doctor.
+Opting for ETS surgery was the biggest mistake of my life — an experience I wouldn’t wish upon anyone.
+But when you’re young, desperate and confused about what excessive sweating actually is, you don’t question your doctor.

-Obviously, I would never recommend ETS surgery for hyperhidrosis.
-And before blindly following a doctor’s suggestion or opting for a procedure like I did, here are some steps you should take first:
+Although I would never recommend ETS surgery for hyperhidrosis, if you do decide to have the procedure, here are some steps you should take first:

-- Ask doctors how many ETS procedures they’ve successfully done, and get multiple referrals.
-Just because one doctor is able to perform ETS surgery doesn’t mean he’s an expert on hyperhidrosis or knows how to effectively treat it.
+- Ask doctors how many ETS procedures they’ve successfully done and get multiple referrals.
+Just because one doctor can perform ETS surgery doesn’t mean he’s an expert on hyperhidrosis or knows how to treat it effectively.
 Visit a handful of doctors, and compare their recommendations.
 Ask to speak to their patients, particularly those who had the surgery at least two years prior.
 Some complications from this procedure do not become apparent for five to 10 years after.

-- Start with a dermatologist.
+- Meet with a dermatologist first.
 Dermatologists seem to be ones who understand hyperhidrosis the best and won’t jump to conclusions about anxiety disorders first.
 They realize it’s not a psychological condition.
 Start your search here rather than a general practitioner.